 10 Things Egypt is famous for

-But, would you be surprised to know that these 3 pyramids aren’t the only in the country?
-It’s said that there’s over 100 throughout the country and many discoveries are still constantly happening.
+But would you be surprised to know that these three pyramids aren’t the only ones in the country?
+It’s said that there are over 100 throughout the country, and many discoveries are still constantly happening.

 These ancient Egyptian tombs have such an allure and mystery to them that it’s no wonder that this amazing site is one of the most recognizable in the world.

 Located in the Great Pyramids Complex is one of its protectors, the Sphinx.
 With the body of a lion and the face of a human, this mythological creature still captivates people over 4000 years after being built.

 While the Sphinx we see today is still massive, it’s missing something… a big chunk of its nose.
 We still don’t know the true story of why or how this came to be, but nonetheless, it now adds to its charm!

 There have been songs written about Egyptian Cotton – it’s that infamous!
 It has the reputation of having better quality and stronger fibers.
 It’s usually associated with more premium products, and with that comes a higher price tag.
 When you add the ‘Egyptian’ before the cotton, it automatically brings to mind luxury.

 Egyptian cotton is, in fact, one of the country’s most significant exports, and it’s used in everything from clothing to bedding all over the world.
 So, When asking yourself what is Egypt famous for producing?
 Cotton should be on the top of your list.

 What is Egypt famous for food?
 While Egyptian cuisine is delicious, the national dish and favorite dish in Egypt is Koshary.
 During each of the parts that make up, Koshary is everything but Egyptian, it’s the mixing of these ingredients that makes it uniquely theirs.